const localhost = [4]u8{ 127, 0, 0, 1 };

 }

 As I described at Section 1.8, strings in Zig are simply arrays of bytes in the language.
-So, you will find inside this mem module lots of excellent utility functions to work directly with bytes and arrays in Zig, and, as a result, these functions will also be very useful if you have to work with string data.
+So, you will find lots of excellent utility functions to work directly with strings inside this mem

 7.7.6 Using the parse request function